 Learn the 6 Key Benefits of Using Robotics with Your Youngest Students!

 Coding clubs for children have been appearing in growing numbers.
 In a world increasingly driven by and bound to technology, there is growing interest in getting children educated in a STEM (and STEAM) track at a younger age.
 The increasing job opportunities alone have grown exponentially that it makes perfect sense.
 Parents want to encourage Read More

 Posted By christina On July 24, 2019

 “Children are like wet cement.
 Whatever falls on them makes an impression.”
 Those are the words of the late Dr. Haim Ginott, who was a school teacher, a child psychologist and psychotherapist, and a parent educator.
 The idea of introducing coding to kids down at the preschool and elementary school level has been made possible Read More

 Have you ever imagined how today’s successful programmers and developers came into the world?
 The likes of Bill Gates, Linus Torvalds and James Gosling all started showing an aptitude for coding and basic computing at very early ages.
 There is increasing interest in teaching kids the basics of coding at the preschool and elementary school Read More

 Posted By christina On July 9, 2019

-Coding is how we interact with computers and what we use to construct and run websites, video games, apps etc. Learning to code means to learn to speak and write in the computer’s language.
+Coding and programming is how we interact with computers and what we use to construct and run websites, video games, apps etc. Learning to code means to learn to speak and write in the computer’s language.
 While this may seem hard, technology is a huge part of children’s life today and it is essential for Read More